kdheepak/panvimdoc/README.md

 The reference implementation of the Pandoc lua filter is in [panvimdoc.lua](./scripts/panvimdoc.lua).
 See [entrypoint.sh](./entrypoint.sh) for how to use this script, or check the [Usage](#usage) section.

-If you would like to contribute to the specification please feel free to comment on this issue: <https://github.com/kdheepak/panvimdoc/issues/1>.
+If you would like to contribute to the specification, have feature requests or opinions, please feel free to comment on this issue to start a discussion: <https://github.com/kdheepak/panvimdoc/issues/1>.

 # Usage